 The Friends of the Arlington Public Library hold Book & Author Luncheons twice a year, in the spring and the fall.

-Attendees will enjoy lunch and a presentation by the authors, followed by a sale and signing of the featured books.
+The next Book and Author Luncheon will be held in the fall of 2016, and attendees will enjoy lunch and a presentation by the authors, followed by a sale and signing of the featured books.

 How to purchase tickets?